Interview with Dirk KoyDirk KoyInterview with Dirk Koy

 In my opinion, the best way to allow creative evolution is to connect traditional and contemporary developments.
 One does not work without the other.
 For the traditional side, it is important to be open to new ways of thinking and new technologies.
 New Developments should always take the tradition as a base to start from.
 Independent of new developments, the process of creation always stays the same.
 The most important thing is the idea and then you have to choose the best way to realize it.

-All visuals with courtesy of Dirk Koy
+All visuals courtesy of Dirk Koy, shared with permission

 Similar Articles